michalvarys/celestial-academy/src/content/homepage/about.md

         order:  2
     - data:
         title: "Lifetime Support."
         description: "I will give you lifetime support for readings.
-Most Astrologers won’t do a second reading for you for the same service but if you have any questions for me on a reading you have             received, you are welcome to contact me anytime, without cost to you."
+Most Astrologers won’t do a second reading for you for the same service but if you have any questions for me on a specific reading you         have received, you are welcome to contact me anytime, without cost to you."
         order: 3

 after: "Receive complimentary support for your readings for any questions you may have, providing you with the confidence and security that you will be able to access your information.